cairo-book/cairo-book/src/ch11-01-custom-data-structures.md

 `Felt252Dict<T>`.
 To push an element to the top of the stack, the `push` function inserts the element in the dict at index `len` and increases the `len` field of the stack to keep track of the position of the stack top.
-To remove a value, the `pop` function retrieves the last value at position `len-1` and then decreases the value of `len` to update the position of the stack top accordingly.
+To remove a value, the `pop` function decreases the value of `len` to update the position of the stack top and then retrieves the last value at position `len`.

 The full implementation of the Stack, along with more data structures that you can use in your code, can be found in the community-maintained